jinyung/npiv/readme.md

 import from other softwares but all underlying calculations use `R`'s `matrix` or `array` classes of data.

+Most of the functions were written specifically for the manuscript, especially those for kinematics analyses as they rely on the specific definitions of landmarks on nauplius larva.
+However, some functions such as [`calc_flux`](R/calc_flux.R) and [`calc_r`](R/calc_r.R), are suitable for general use with any velocity field data.

 ## Notes on using python module from the package

 Functions for kinematics analysis was written in `python` and is located in